 Home > Video > Streaming Video > Amazon Prime Subtitles Not Working

-Amazon Prime Video Subtitles Not Working - Amazon Help
+Why and How to Fix Amazon Prime Video Subtitles Not Working Issue?

 Possible Reasons Why Amazon Prime Subitle Doesn't Work

 There are many reasons why Amazon Prime subtitles not working issue occurs on Samsung/LG/Roku smart TV, Chrome, Firestick, Xbox One and other streaming devices.
-Main reasons include:
+The primary causes may include:

 1. The Amazon Prime app or Chrome browser cache and data are not cleared.